BingyaoHuang/single-shot-pro-cam-calib/README.md

 A single-shot camera-projector calibration method that deals with imperfect planarity of the calibration target.

 Highlights:
 * The proposed method performs camera-projector pair calibration with only a single-shot, making it practically convenient in many applications.
-It can provide a flexible and accurate results even when the board is handheld.
+It can provide flexible and accurate results even when the board is handheld.
-* A bundle adjustment (BA) algorithm is developed to jointly optimize the estimated camera & projector models and calibration points in model space.
+* A bundle adjustment (BA) algorithm is developed to jointly optimize the estimated camera/projector models and feature points in model space.
 * Unlike many existing methods, to calibrate the system, we apply points from an **Structured light (SL) pattern** rather than from a checkerboard.
 This strategy boosts not only the number of feature points but also their spatial distribution, and hence improves calibration robustness.

 For more info please refer to our [paper][1].